griffithlab/pmbio.org/_posts/0001-04-01-Software_Installation.md

 date: 0001-04-01
 ---

 This workshop requires a large number of different bioinformatics tools.
 The instructions for installing these tools exist here.
 Note that depending on the operating system and environment, some additional dependencies would likely be needed.
-See our [AWS Setup](/module )
+If you are using the AWS instance built for this course these dependencies have already been installed.
+However if you are interested in the underlying dependencies and how they were installed see the [AWS Setup](http://pmbio.org/module%2010.%20appendix/0010/02/28/AWS_AMI_Setup/) page.
+The remainder of this section will assume that you are on the AWS instance, however these instructions should work on any xenial ubuntu distribution.

 ### Prepare for installation
-First, choose a single directory for installing tools
+First, choose a single directory for installing tools, lets

 ```bash
 cd ~